Andreas du Plessis de Richelieu: Descendants

-Together with Dagmar, he would father 3 sons and 3 daughters.
-Their first child and son Louis Armand was born in Bangkok on 16 November 1892 and lived 82 years until his death on 16 November 1974.
-Helge was born as their second son on 14 February 1894 and lived to 21 April 1975 at 81 years old.
-Dagmar was born in Bangkok on 8 May 1895 and lived 85 years to 8 February 1981.
-Agnes Ingeborg was their second daughter and was born on 25 February 1897 before dying on an unknown date.
-Lilian Agnete was their first child born in Denmark on 2 February 1903 until her death.
+Together with Dagmar, he had three sons and three daughters.
+Their first child and son Louis Armand was born in Bangkok on 16 November 1892.
+Helge was born as their second son on 14 February 1894.
+Dagmar was born in Bangkok on 8 May 1895.
+Agnes Ingeborg was their second daughter and was born on 25 February 1897.
+Lilian Agnete was their first child born in Denmark on 2 February 1903.
 Their final child was Louis.
-In total Andreas had 6 children, 6 grandchildren, 14 great-grandchildren, 3 great-great-grandchildren.